 If you’ve been laid off, remember that you’re not alone.
 While there’s often a stigma or sense of shame around being laid off, particularly when you’re a high-earner, keep the context of the current unemployment wave in mind and avoid blaming yourself.
 Give yourself a couple of days to relax and disconnect from your previous role, practice activities you enjoy and perhaps didn’t have a chance to do while employed.
 Then, focus on making your new full-time job to find an opportunity, and seeking meaning in where you’d like to be.
 Consider this an opportunity to improve your financial situation and set new or updated professional goals.

-Financially, your first step upon receiving a layoff notice is to check in with your company’s HR team.
+Your next step upon receiving a layoff notice is to check in with your company’s HR team.
 Find out when you’ll receive your last paycheck and what it will include, particularly getting paid out for unused vacation time or other corporate perks.

 A clear picture of your new financial situation will allow you to plan for the months ahead: including if you’ll receive severance pay, unemployment benefits, potential stock options, and how your emergency fund might fit into the equation.